Dying Alabama man ready to ‘meet his maker’ confesses to 1995 cold case murder

 After the call, detectives met with Whited, who provided information that matched evidence and information in the case, authorities said.
 He led them to the crime scene and the area where he dumped the vehicle in the water, AL.com reported.

 Whited had a string of arrests for traffic and drug offenses over the years including one for possession of a crack cocaine pipe less than three weeks after Dailey's body was found.
-His lawyer in the drug case, Griff Belser, said he was unaware of the arrest in the slaying.
+His lawyer in a recent drug case, Griff Belser, said he was unaware of the arrest in the slaying.

 “He has not mentioned anything about this other matter to me,” Belser said.